Centram › Documentation

 Encryption

-Centram uses a layered encryption scheme to ensure only you can access your files:
+Centram uses a multi-layered envelope encryption scheme to ensure only you can access your files.
+Even the computer storing your data cannot read it.

 Encryption Pipeline